-Financial technology -- fintech -- is creating new opportunities and challenges for the financial sector – from consumers, to financial institutions, to regulators.
+Financial technology -- fintech -- is creating new opportunities and challenges for the financial sector – from consumers, to financial institutions and new entrants, to regulators.

 Fintech offers many opportunities for governments, from making their financial systems more efficient and competitive to broadening access to financial services for the under-served populations.
 However, it can also pose potential risks to consumers and investors and, more broadly, to financial stability and integrity.